mmasliakova/TruncalFlow/README.md

 - **Sample**: Sample name
 - **Cluster**: QuantumClone cluster assignment (all mutations in the list have the same cluster ID - truncal cluster)
 - **MutationType**: Type of variant (e.g., SNV or indel)

+## **Notes**

+If you wish to re-run the clustering step for certain samples, where clustering was finished, you'll need to delete the clustering results for this sample first.
+This is done to protect against overwriting the results in case multiple samples (in one folder) are used.